Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Specific Attacks

-In the remainder of this paper, we discuss the task of solving the optimization problem \refeqn{attacker-opt} with a fixed $\beta$ (the first step in \refalg{constrained-opt}).
-This problem is a \emph{bilevel} optimization problem (so named because the outer maximization involves solving an inner minimization); such problems are, in general, non-convex and intractable to solve exactly \citep{bard1991some, bard1999}.
-In this section and in \refsecs{kkt}{improved-mm}, we discuss three different methods for efficiently approximating this problem, corresponding to the three different attacks that we develop.
-These methods all generate concentrated attacks (\refsec{concentrated}) within our constrained optimization framework (\refsec{optimization}), and are therefore able to evade all five of the defenses that we consider (\refsec{defenses}).

-Recall that the optimization problem \refeqn{attacker-opt} involves finding poisoned data $\sDp$ that maximizes the defender's test loss $L(\hat\theta; \sDtest)$ for a fixed feasible set $\sF_\beta$ (\refsec{optimization}).
-In this section, we introduce the \inf{} attack, which solves this task through projected gradient ascent.
+Recall that solving Equation \refeqn{attacker-opt} involves finding poisoned data $\sDp$ that maximizes the defender's test loss $L(\hat\theta; \sDtest)$ for a fixed feasible set $\sF_\beta$.
+The \inf{} attack tackles this problem via projected gradient ascent.

-At a high level, we can find a local maximum of \refeqn{attacker-opt} by iteratively taking gradient steps on the features of each poisoned point in $\sDp$, projecting each point onto the feasible set $\sF_\beta$ after each iteration.
-This type of gradient-based data poisoning attack has been previously studied in the literature (see, e.g., \citet{biggio2012poisoning} and \citet{mei2015teaching} for attacks without the projection step, and \citet{koh2017understanding} and \citet{steinhardt2017certified} for attacks with the projection step). \citet{koh2017understanding} use influence functions to compute this gradient; accordingly, we call this projected gradient ascent method the influence attack.
+At a high level, we can find a local maximum of Equation \refeqn{attacker-opt} by iteratively taking gradient steps on the features of each poisoned point in $\sDp$, projecting each point onto the feasible set $\sF_\beta$ after each iteration.
+This type of gradient-based data poisoning attack was first studied in the context of SVMs by \citet{biggio2012poisoning}, and has subsequently been extended to linear and logistic regression \citep{mei2015teaching}, topic modeling \citep{mei2015security}, collaborative filtering \citep{li2016data}, and neural networks \citep{koh2017understanding, yang2017generative, munoz2017towards}.
+We call this projected gradient ascent method the influence attack after \citet{koh2017understanding}, who use influence functions to compute this gradient.
 Our method builds upon previous work by incorporating the techniques mentioned in \refsec{attack}---concentrating the attack and using randomized rounding with the LP relaxation.

-\subsection{The basic influence attack}
+\subsubsection{The basic influence attack}